top of page

 Now, I know you’re thinking that can’t be right.
 But it seems Syracuse was Greek for over 500 years, until those pesky Romans conquered it.
 Cicero later dubbed the place “the greatest Greek city and most beautiful of them all”.

 You’ll start to notice the Pi symbol everywhere.
-It seems our mate Archie didn’t actually discover Pi.
+Although, it seems our mate Archie didn’t actually discover Pi.
 (We have the Babylonians to thank for that).
-But he was the first to calculate it accurately.
+He was the first to calculate it accurately.
 With a little help from Pythagorean geometry, he was able to place Pi somewhere between 3.141 and 3.142.
 It was to be another 750 years before anyone managed a couple more decimal places.
-(Nowadays, with computers we have it to 31 trillion places.
-We could carry on and on indefinitely, but that would just be irrational – sorry, nerdy maths joke!).
+Nowadays, with computers we know it to 31 trillion places.
+We could carry on and on indefinitely, but that would just be irrational – sorry, nerdy maths joke!

 Pi.jpg